Japanized foreign dishes - Gyoza, Curry, etc.

-It is said that the name "hayashi" came from "hashed".
+It is said that the Japanese name "hayashi" came from "hashed".

-It is said that a Japanese chef invented this dish in 1901 for a guest who had already ordered omelette and rice.
+It is said that a Japanese chef invented this dish in 1900.

 Usually sliced Vienna sausage or ham is added.

-Originally this is invented for army of occupation after the World War II, and "Spaghetti Neapolitan" was named by a Japanese chef of a hotel in Yokohama.
+Originally this is invented for army of occupation after the World War II, and "Spaghetti Neapolitan" was named by a Japanese chef of a hotel in Yokohama around 1946.

-difficult a little to find this "spaghetti Neapolitan" at such
+But it is a little difficult to find this "spaghetti Neapolitan" at such restaurant.

 We can eat this at most cafes, family restaurants or cheap restaurants.